YifanXu1999/ai-study-note/paper.md

 <img src="./assets/original-vs-stn.png" alt="image-20250211124206828" style="zoom:50%;" />

 Based on the above image, we can see that the STN is able to transform the input image to a "canonical form".
 In which, the images of the same digits are more aligned in terms of rotation.
-Thus, it can mitigate the problem of the CNN being sensitive to the spatial transformation like rotation and scaling.
+We can conclude that STN helps to mitigate the problem of the CNN being sensitive to the spatial transformation like rotation.

 ### Code: